 Volunteering to help the environment is always a worthy cause.
-Travelers might help tend community gardens, plant trees, raise awareness about environmental issues, or document plant or animal species to determine what measures should be taken (or if measures already in place are failing or succeeding).
+Travelers and locals might help tend community gardens, plant trees, raise awareness about environmental issues, or document plant or animal species through a strategic plan to determine what measures should be taken (or if measures already in place are failing or succeeding).

 3. Volunteering with Animals

 Volunteering with animals in exotic locations can be one of the most rewarding experiences a traveler will ever have.
 There are wildlife sanctuaries the world over where animals in need can find a home and respite after their own habitat has been destroyed, or when they are injured by humans.
 Travelers can help care for these animals, restore their habitats, and more.